philrussel21/t2a1/README.md

 Agile project management is a constant and repetitive approach to managing software development projects that targets consecutive releases and integrating customer feedback with every iteration.
 Embracing agile project management methodologies will guarantee software teams to increase their development efficiency, improve and expand team collaboration, and flexibility to adapt and respond to industry market trends.
 Agile project management is usually broken down into two categories: the Scrum framework and the Kanban framework.

 The scrum framework is an implementation of agile project management that uses predetermined iterations of work called sprints.
 These sprints consist of planning, building, testing, reviewing then arriving with a potentially shippable product within a timeframe.
+Each scrum has four ceremonies that bring structure to sprint, namely:

+-   **Sprint Planning**
+    -   Sprint planning is to determine the goal in the coming sprint.
+-   **Sprint Demo**
+    -   Sprint demo is a sharing meeting to demo what they’ve completed in that sprint.
+-   **Daily Standup**
-Each scrum has four ceremonies that bring structure to sprint.
-Sprint Planning, Sprint Demo, Daily Standup and Retrospective.
-Sprint planning is to determine the goal in the coming sprint.
-Sprint demo is a sharing meeting to demo what they’ve completed in that sprint.
-Daily stand up is a mini meeting everyday to discuss status and roadblocks among the team.
-Retrospective is a review or reflection of actions to improve the next sprint.
+    -   Daily stand up is a mini meeting everyday to discuss status and roadblocks among the team.
+-   **Retrospective**
+    -   Retrospective is a review or reflection of actions to improve the next sprint.

 There are also 3 roles in the scrum.
-The product owner, scrum master, and the scrum teams.
-The product owner is responsible for defining the features of a needed product.
-The scrum team consists of developers, writers, testers and anyone else that helps to build the product.
-The scrum master is the servant-leader for the scrum team that is responsible for promoting and supporting scrum by helping everyone understand scrum theories, practices, rules and values.
+The **product owner**, **scrum master**, and the **scrum team**.

+-   The product owner is responsible for defining the features of a needed product.
+-   The scrum team consists of developers, writers, testers and anyone else that helps to build the product, and
+-   The scrum master is the servant-leader for the scrum team that is responsible for promoting and supporting scrum by helping everyone understand scrum theories, practices, rules and values.

 Scrum starts with the backlog, or body of work that needs to be done.
 Backlogs are also categorized into two: product backlog and the sprint backlog.
 Product backlog is owned by the product owner in which they create a prioritized list of features known as user stories that could go into the product.
 User stories are a way to describe a feature set that follows the “As a user, I need something, so that reason.” format.
 This format gives the team the right amount of time it would need to complete the task.
 These user stories are then put into the sprint backlog until the capacity is reached.